Hafpaf/labix/ansible/README.md

 all as root and asking for the sudo password.

 The `route_server.yml` calls the `route_server` role.
 This in turn calls `main.yml` in the `./roles/route_server/tasks/` directory.
-This imports the deployment and bird configuration scripts.
+This imports all the different plays for updating and deploying.